thehn/pool_service/design/README.md

 #### Make use of Kubernetes cluster services <br />

-Our program is stateless, very easy to deploy to Kubernetes to utilize load balancer and many other services ( quick deployment, health check, auto-scaling, auto start-over ...) => Resiliency improved !
+Our program is stateless, very easy to deploy to Kubernetes to utilize load balancer and many other services ( quick deployment, health check, auto-scaling, auto start-over ...)

+<b><i> By using using Redis and Kubernetes cluster, our serivce can achive all high availability, scalability & resiliency.
-<b><i> This architecture can turn the application into a cloud service without much effort </i></b>
+   This architecture can also turn the application into a cloud service without much effort </i></b>

 ### Consideration.